 Upstream benefits in retail supply chains

-But also customers benefit from broader supply chain data.
-With provenance checks, they can pick up a product and check its sourcing, authenticity, materials, and its entire lifecycle based on RFID tracking data.
+Also, customers benefit from broader supply chain data, such as checking a product's provenance.
+For example, they can pick up a product and check its sourcing, authenticity, materials, and its entire lifecycle based on RFID tracking data.

 Boosting customer loyalty by making products simply available

-RFID allows retailers to have full visibility of their supply chain and know exactly what products they have in all their stores and exactly which location they are in.
-This means they can make sure all sizes are represented on the sales floor for their customers to purchase.
+RFID allows retailers to have complete visibility of their supply chain and shows in detail which products are available in which stores.
+So they can ensure all sizes are represented on the sales floor for their customers to purchase.

-So, a long story short: without RFID, retailers will continue working with inaccurate stock files.
+So, long story short: without RFID, retailers will continue to work with inaccurate stock files.
 The "price of an inaccuracy" is manifold.
-These are only the starting losses for not using RFID, as RFID becomes embedded into an organization, further operational gains can be opened quickly, whether these be through the supply chain or providing additional services with confidence to the customer.
+However, these are only the starting losses for not using RFID.
+As the technology becomes embedded into an organization, further operational gains can be opened quickly, whether through the supply chain or by providing more services with confidence to the customer.

-Closing remark: For this blog-post I have teamed up with my colleagues Adam Sheppard, Maarten Verbeek, and Nick Markwell who supported with their valuable insights from various customer projects within the last years.
-Together we were asking us why still some retailers hold back with an RFID implementation and if we could calculate their costs of this missed opportunity.
+Closing remark: I have teamed up with my colleagues Adam Sheppardand Nick Markwell for this blog post.
+They supported me with valuable insights from various customer projects over the last few years.
+We were asking ourselves why some retailers still hold back with an RFID implementation and if we could calculate the costs of this missed opportunity.